Hepatitis C in pregnancy

 What happens if my child has hepatitis C?

-Approximately 1 in 4 children with hepatitis C clear the virus on their own.
+Approximately 1 in 5 children with hepatitis C clear the virus on their own.
 The others become carriers.
-Even though the virus stays in the liver of children who are carriers, most stay healthy.
+Even though the virus stays in the liver of children who are carriers, most stay healthy until they are adults.

-Children who are hepatitis C carriers need to see their doctors regularly and have blood tests.
+Children who are hepatitis C carriers will see their doctors regularly and have blood tests.
 Most do not need any medicine, but some will be treated with antiviral drugs to prevent severe liver damage (cirrhosis) or cancer of the liver.

 More information from the CPS: